Luminova Framework

 ];

-You can also define all your rules at once using the setRules() method:
+Rules can also be define using the setRules() method.

 Adding Individual Field Rules